cusitristan/SheTrainsDocs/dev_docs.md

 3. or download "expo go" on your mobile device and scan the QR code to run the app on your mobile device

 ## Personas
+To gain perspective on our target users we have created personas.

+The first is Katie and she helps us stand in the shoes of an athlete
 ![Athete persona](/docs/assets/imgs/katie_rugby_player.png)

+The second is Avi and she helps us see the our app through the eyes of a coach
 ![Coach persona](/docs/assets/imgs/avi_strength_coach.png)